LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/mars-rover.rst

 You will create a simulation for issuing commands to Curiosity.
-The idea is to create a *command* at mission control, convert that command into a *message* sent to the rover, then have the rover respond to that message.
+The idea is to create a *command* at mission control, convert that command into a *message* send it to the *rover*, then have the rover respond to that message.

 Requirements
 ------------